zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

     - A GCP project can have **only one App Engine application**.
     - Since the existing project already has an App Engine app in `us-central`, you cannot create a second one in the same project.

-### Why Not the Other Options?

-- **A. Change the default region property setting in the existing GCP project**:
-    - The region of an App Engine application cannot be changed after creation.
-- **B. Change the region property setting in the existing App Engine application**:
-    - The App Engine region is immutable and cannot be updated.
-- **C. Create a second App Engine application in the existing GCP project**:
-    - A GCP project can contain **only one App Engine application**.

 ---
 ## Question-45